-Of course, some first time candidates are lucky and get straight in to Emirates.
-Or Etihad.
-Or, any one of the other leading world class airlines that recruit International Flight Attendants from all around the world!
+Of course, some first time candidates are lucky and get straight in to Qantas.
+Or Emirates, Etihad, or any one of the other leading world class airlines that recruit International Flight Attendants from all around the world.
 But my flying career certainly started at the bottom.

 Until one day everything changed.

 I was in Vietnam on vacation at the time, surrounded by new friends that I’d met on my travel adventures.
 We’d been travelling South East Asia for three weeks and my trip was nearing to an end.
 The reluctance of returning from holidays was hitting me and I was already dreading the post vacation blues!

 With limited access to WiFi, I was checking my emails occasionally.
 But, the trip had been action-packed so I’d only had the chance to quickly check my social media accounts at night before falling asleep.
 On this particular morning, however, I had a moment to spare whilst waiting to meet up with the others, before we sent out on our next adventure.